DenisTitovLab/CellMetabolismBase.jl/README.md

 ## Features

-- Define metabolic pathways with enzyme rate laws
+- Define Metabolic Pathways using enzyme rate equiations
-- Automatically create DifferentialEquations.jl-compatible ODE models from metabolic pathway definitions
+- Automatically create DifferentialEquations.jl-compatible ODE models from Metabolic Pathway definitions
-- Run simulations of metabolic pathway activity using DifferentialEquations.jl at a wide range of parameter values
+- Simulate Metabolic Pathway activity using DifferentialEquations.jl at a wide range of parameter values and initial conditions
-- Propagate parameter uncertainty into model prediction uncertainty for rigorous comparison with experimental data
+- Estimate model prediction uncertainty for comparison with experimental data
-- Investigate the role of specific parameters in controlling pathway behaviour using Global Sensitivity Analysis (GSA)
+- Automated discovery of parameters that control a specifc pathway behaviour using Global Sensitivity Analysis (GSA)

 ## Roadmap